sarahj-hall/Antonucci_Hall_Huang_Kuehn_ENV872_FinalProject/README.md

   - Naming conventions of files is based on original to the dataset source
 - `~Data/Processed` contains the wrangled data.
 All data was downloaded and processed into csv format.
   - Naming convention based on state and content of analysis
-- `~/` contains the REAMME file and final report .rmd and .pdf files
+- `~/` contains the README file and final report .rmd and .pdf files

 ## Metadata